North American Free Trade Agreement: Mexico

 Production of corn in Mexico increased since NAFTA.
 However, internal demand for corn had increased beyond Mexico's supply to the point where imports became necessary, far beyond the quotas Mexico originally negotiated.
 Zahniser & Coyle pointed out that corn prices in Mexico, adjusted for international prices, have drastically decreased, but through a program of subsidies expanded by former president Vicente Fox, production remained stable since 2000.
 Reducing agricultural subsidies, especially corn subsidies, was suggested as a way to reduce harm to Mexican farmers.

 A 2001 Journal of Economic Perspectives review of the existing literature found that NAFTA was a net benefit to Mexico.
 By 2003, 80% of the commerce in Mexico was executed only with the U.S. The commercial sales surplus, combined with the deficit with the rest of the world, created a dependency in Mexico's exports.
 These effects were evident in the 2001 recession, which resulted in either a low rate or a negative rate in Mexico's exports.

 A 2005 study found that Mexico's welfare increased by 1.31% as a result of the NAFTA tariff reductions and that Mexico's intra-bloc trade increased by 118%.
 Inequality and poverty fell in the most globalization-affected regions of Mexico.
-2013 and 2015 studies showed that Mexican small farmers benefited more from NAFTA than large-scale farmers.
+While 2013 and 2015 studies suggested that Mexican small farmers benefited from NAFTA more than large-scale farmers, a broader body of research contradicts this claim.
+Studies by economists such as Timothy A. Wise show that most smallholders, specifically maize producers, suffered falling prices and income losses due to influx of subsidized U.S. corn.
+A 2017 study from the Center for Economic and Policy Research (CEPR) found that rural poverty persisted, and the productivity gains were concentrated among large agribusinesses in northern Mexico.
+Contrasting this, small farmers in southern and indigenous regions of Mexico faced inequality.
+These findings suggested that commercial and export sectors largely benefited from NAFTA, while conditions for Mexico's small-scale farmers worsened.

 NAFTA had also been credited with the rise of the Mexican middle class.
 A Tufts University study found that NAFTA lowered the average cost of basic necessities in Mexico by up to 50%.
-This price reduction increased cash-on-hand for many Mexican families, allowing Mexico to graduate more engineers than Germany each year.

 Growth in new sales orders indicated an increase in demand for manufactured products, which resulted in expansion of production and a higher employment rate to satisfy the increment in the demand.
 The growth in the maquiladora industry and in the manufacturing industry was of 4.7% in August 2016.
 Three quarters of the imports and exports are with the U.S.

 Tufts University political scientist Daniel W. Drezner argued that NAFTA made it easier for Mexico to transform to a real democracy and become a country that views itself as North American.
 This has boosted cooperation between the United States and Mexico.